marikomakhm/ada-project/TrovatelliT.github.io/text.md

 Those datasets come from reliable sources: the [United Nations](http://data.un.org/) and the [World Bank](https://data.worldbank.org/).

-To analyse the correlation, we will use the Pearson and Spearman coefficients between the number of occurrences normalized by populations size and the different factors.
+To analyse the correlation, we will use the Pearson and Spearman coefficients between the number of occurrences normalized by populations size and the different indices.
 We will also look at the p-values to determine the degree of confidence in our analysis.
 We decided to use the number of occurrence in the Panama Papers normalized by the population size to avoid the bias brought by country that have a large population.
 Additionally, we also plotted these different results to see if they were similar to our "intuition".

 ### GDP per capita
 The GDP per capita is the value of all the goods and services produced by a country in one year.
 It therefore represents approximately how rich a country is.
 We chose to use this indicator because we thought that richer people might have more incentive to try to evade the tax system.
 We will go deeper in the analyze later.